zloeber/aws-control-tower/docs/discovery.md

 ## Next Steps

-After gathering this information, you can:
+After gathering this information, we can:

 - Map out the current AWS environment and identify gaps.
 - Define a phased approach for Control Tower deployment (e.g., pilot, rollout, optimization).